NullVoxPopuli/skinny_controllers/README.md

 3. Your model responds to `find`, and `where`
 4. Your model responds to `is_accessible_to?`.
 This can be changed at `SkinnyControllers.accessible_to_method`

-### Your model name is different from your resource name
+### Your model name might be different from your resource name
 Lets say you have a JSON API resource that you'd like to render that has some additional/subset of data.
 Maybe the model is an `Event`, and the resource an `EventSummary` (which could do some aggregation of `Event` data).